Causal inference for data-driven debugging and decision making in cloud computing: Abstract

 \section{Abstract}

 Cloud computing involves complex technical and economical systems and interactions.
-This brings about various challenges, two of which are: (1) debugging and control of computing systems, based on heterogeneous data, and (2) prediction of performance and price of ``spot'' resources, allocated via auctions.
-In this paper, we first establish two theoretical results on approximate causal inference.
-We then use the first one, approximate counterfactuals, along with established causal methodology, to outline a general framework to address (1).
-To address (2), we show how the second one, approximate integration of causal knowledge, can in principle provide a tool for cloud clients to trade off privacy against predictability of cloud costs.
+This brings about various challenges, two of which are: (1) debugging and control to optimize the performance of computing systems, with the help of sandbox experiments, and (2) privacy-preserving prediction of the cost of ``spot'' resources for decision making of cloud clients.

+In this paper, we formalize debugging by counterfactual probabilities and control by post-(soft-)interventional probabilities.
+We prove that counterfactuals can approximately be calculated from a ``stochastic'' graphical causal model (while they are originally defined only for ``deterministic'' functional causal models), and based on this sketch a data-driven approach to address problem (1).
+To address problem (2), we formalize bidding by post-(soft-)interventional probabilities and present a simple mathematical result on approximate integration of ``incomplete'' conditional probability distributions.
+We show how this can be used by cloud clients to trade off privacy against predictability of the outcome of their bidding actions in a toy scenario.
 We report experiments on simulated and real data.